atabek-bakhramov/artworld-info/README.md

 # artworld-info

-for entering the game use default: email *user5@vrolijkheid.nl*
+for entering the game use default

+email: user5@vrolijkheid.nl

-password: *somesupersecretpassword*
+password: somesupersecretpassword